carlemil/JaywayRobot/README.md

 Todo:

+javadoc.

+cleanup.

-cleanup. remove menu stuff ?
+remove menu stuff ?

 ö v n s

-javadoc.

-change program text to unicode arrows

-add a smal droid at the end of the path.
+--- nice to have do ---

 tablet layout.

+new language: arrows

+add a small 'droid' at the end of the path.

+--- extras ---

-Custom settings menu for width,height and start position.
+Custom settings menu for width, height and start position.
 Only allowing start position to be within the room, and possibly limiting the size of the room as-well.
+Use the number picker to make it easier to select width/length and x/y.